Shamri94/INFOVIS_FirstProject/README.md

 # INFOVIS_FirstProject
 First project for the course of __Information Visualization__ at _Università degli Studi Roma Tre_.
 The project is about using JavaScript and D3.js to draw 10 mosquitos.
-These mosquitos have to move in the drawing board on pressing 'x' key, forming a different configuration (the possible configurations are 10 and they are stored in the JSON file).
-By clicking on a mosquito with the mouse left button, it's killed and it doesn't move anymore. __It's important to precisely click the black outline of the mosquito with the cursor tip__.
+These mosquitos have to move in the drawing board by pressing the "x" key on the keyboard, forming a different configuration (the possible configurations are 10 and they are stored in the JSON file).
+By clicking on a mosquito with the mouse left button, it's killed and it doesn't move anymore (the mosquito disappears and is replaced by a bloodstain). __It's important to precisely click the black outline of the mosquito with the cursor tip__.

 Source of the SVGs used :
 - [mosquito](https://www.flaticon.com/free-icon/mosquito_1779542)